RickCogley/rickcogley/README.md

 ### Hi there 👋

+I'm the founder of a boutique IT services company called [eSolia](https://esolia.com), based in Tokyo.
+We started in 1999, and hope to remain healthy, even through COVID!

+I have spent my career in IT in Japan, doing a wide range of activities, such as compsci tutoring, physical cabling, network engineering, project management, software development, system architecture and design, solution consulting, and delivering training courses to name a few.
+Sometimes I look back with nostalgia on the way things were in the late 80s, but mostly, I like how things are now!

 <!--
 **RickCogley/rickcogley** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.